A - B - C - D - E - F - G - H - I - L - M - N - O - P - Q - R - S - T - U - V - W - Y

 Specialist: Please see ACA Uniform Glossary.

-Subrogation: When healthcare costs of enrollees are the responsibility of an entity other than the insurer, such as workers' compensation, third party negligence liability, or automobile medical coverage.
+Subrogation: When healthcare costs of enrollees are the responsibility of an entity other than the insurer, such as workers’ compensation, automobile coverage, or a third party.

-Subscriber: The person who is responsible for payment to PacificSource, or whose employment or other status, except for family dependency, is the basis for eligibility for membership in PacificSource.
+Subscriber: The person who is responsible for payment of premiums to the insurance company, or whose employment or other status, except for family dependency, makes them eligible for enrollment in a health plan..

 Top of page